Vasectomy in Clearwater, FL

 Immediately following a vasectomy, there will be bruising and swelling, but those symptoms should subside after a few days.
 Apply ice packs every few hours to help control these symptoms.
 Wear tight-fitting underwear so that the scrotum is provided extra support.

 Get plenty of bed rest during the first week.
 At the very least, stay off of your feet for two or three days.
 Avoid bathing for about 48 hours because this will allow the incisions to heal faster and prevent infection.
 Take the antibiotics that your doctor provides.

 Most patients are able to return to their normal lives after one week.

 Wait at least one week before having sexual intercourse.
 Keep in mind, you may not be sterile right away.
 Ejaculate may still contain sperm and may continue to for several months after the procedure.
 After a few months, the doctor will check sperm levels to confirm that it is declining until it reaches zero.

 The vasectomy will not affect your sex drive and orgasms.
 Occasionally, men feel a slight pressure in their testicles when aroused, but eventually, that feeling will go away.

 Schedule an Appointment with a Vasectomy Specialist Today!

-If you would like to talk to our sexual health specialists to discuss a vasectomy and your options, schedule an appointment with Clearwater Sex Health.
-To schedule your visit, call (727) 441-1508 or request an appointment using our secure online form!
+If you would like to talk to men’s sexual health specialist Dr. Jonathan Belian to discuss a vasectomy and your options, schedule an appointment with Clearwater Sex Health.
+To schedule your visit at our sexual health clinics in Clearwater, call (727) 441-1508 or request an appointment using our secure online form!